Atom (Ryan Choi): Fictional character biography

 Born in Hong Kong, Ryan Choi was a longtime protégé of Ray Palmer who had been corresponding with him through letters.
 After Palmer's disappearance, Ryan moved to Ivy Town in America to assume his mentor's place on the staff of Ivy University.
 Following clues left by Palmer, Ryan discovered a "bio-belt", allegedly the size and density-manipulating device used by his predecessor, and became the new Atom with Palmer's apparent blessing.
 Though taken with the superhero lifestyle, Ryan is a scientist first and foremost and approaches many of his adventures from the perspective of scientific discovery and investigation.

 Since taking his mentor's place, Ryan has found himself at the center of a conflict between the forces of science and magic.
-It has been claimed that the impossible feats performed by Ray Palmer during his superheroic career caused the very fabric of reality to warp in Ivy Town's vicinity, making it a nexus of paranormal activity.
-Many parties, including the ancient "Cancer God" M'Nagalah and the microscopic aliens known as "the Waiting", consider Ryan a key player in the war and have made attempts to recruit, capture, or kill him.
-He is advised by, among others, Ivy Town Police Chief Liza Warner (a.k.a.
-Lady Cop).

-As the Atom, Ryan has faced numerous challenges, including the shrinking serial killer Dwarfstar, his strict and disapproving father, and being seduced, kidnapped, and even swallowed alive by the size-changing villainess, Giganta.
-Through it all, his ingenuity and keen deductive mind have served him in good stead.
+It has been claimed that the impossible feats performed by Ray Palmer during his career caused the fabric of reality to warp in Ivy Town's vicinity, making it a nexus of paranormal activity.
+As the Atom, Ryan has faced numerous challenges, including the shrinking serial killer Dwarfstar, his strict and disapproving father, and being seduced, kidnapped, and swallowed alive by the size-changing villainess, Giganta.